 d.
 The Committee shall have the power to suspend or exclude any member for contravention of this Constitution, documented rules or published codes of conduct that may exist at that time.
 In exercising these powers the Committee shall adhere to the Club’s disciplinary procedures, which will include an Appeals procedure.

 a.
-Annual subscriptions shall become due for payment on 1st January each year, with the amounts being approved by the AGM.
+Annual subscriptions shall become due for payment on 1st April each year, with the amounts being approved by the AGM.
+[Amended 2019]

 b.
 The Club will keep subscriptions at levels that will not pose a significant obstacle to people participating.

 c.
-Any member failing to make payment by 31st March shall cease to be entitled to the rights and privileges of membership, provided that notice has been sent at least twice to the member’s last known email or postal address informing him/her of the proposed action.
+Any member failing to make payment by 30th June shall cease to be entitled to the rights and privileges of membership, provided that notice has been sent at least twice to the member’s last known email or postal address informing him/her of the proposed action.
+[Amended 2019]

 b.
-Five elected Committee members are required for a quorum for a Committee meeting to take place providing the Chairman, Vice Chairman or Secretary is also present.
+Five elected Committee members are required for a quorum for a Committee meeting to take place providing the Chair, Vice Chair or Secretary is also present.

 c.
 The Committee shall have the power to fill vacancies if they arise and to co-opt members for particular projects; co-opted members shall not have a Committee vote.